EvenMore 0.63

 #?.guide=sys:utilities/multiview "%s"

 This string would cause EvenMore to pass any file ending in ".guide" over to MultiView to open.
-The %s in the line is replaced by EvenMore with the file selected for loading.
+The '%s' in the line is replaced with the file selected for loading.
+Other plugins are designed to unarchive files, wordwrap text, and so on.
+Some plugins allow you to create your own preferences in the EvenMore preference window.
+This will allow more complicated plugins to be developed in the future.

 Creating your own plugins

-The plugins are fairly simple to code, and anyone with a basic understanding of any library-compiling language is able to create these.
+The plugins are fairly simple to code, and anyone with a basic understanding of any compiling language is able to create these.
 There are a few basic types of plugins you can create.
-These are identified by the Em_pluginid() function.
+These are identified by EvenMore using the TYPE string in the plugin's object.

 When EvenMore opens a file, it is passed through these plugin types in the following order...

-This plugin type is loaded whenever the user selected which file they want to load, but before the file is opened.
-The filename is passed on to the plugin, and the plugin returns TRUE or FALSE depending on whether a match was made (TRUE will stop EvenMore from opening the file itself).
+FTYP: This plugin type is loaded whenever the user has selected which file they want to load, but before the file is actually opened.
+The name of the file is passed on to the plugin, and the plugin returns either TRUE or FALSE to EvenMore depending on whether a match was made.
+TRUE will stop EvenMore from opening the file itself.
+The plugin will then be responsible for what actually happens after this.

-EvenMore will then check the file against all the plugins with the PACK identifier.
-This plugin type should check if a file has been crunched by a particular compression program, such as XPK, PowerPacker etc. Even if a file has been found to be compressed, and is uncompressed by the plugin, it still will be passed onto the following plugin types.
+PACK: EvenMore will then check the file against all the plugins with the PACK identifier.
+This plugin type should check if a file has been crunched by a particular compression program, such as XPK, PowerPacker etc. Even if a file has been found to be compressed, and is uncompressed by the plugin, it still will be passed onto the following plugin types for further processing.

-This is the main type of plugin.
-Whenever EvenMore opens a file, the Em_begin() function in the plugin will be called, which will return TRUE or FALSE depending on whether this file matched the plugin's criteria.
-If so, the function Em_main() will be called, which will convert the file format into the desired format via the plugin code, allocating extra memory if required.
+FILE: This is the main type of plugin.
+Whenever EvenMore opens a file, this plugin will return a value depending on whether the file matched the plugin's criteria.
+If so, the conversion function will then be called, which will convert the file format.

-This plugin type is used after all other plugin types have been checked against the file, and none of the plugins have been used.
+FRMT: This plugin type is used after all other plugin types have been checked against the file and if none of the other FILE plugins have been used.
 The plugins that use this identifier should only change the formatting of a document if necessary, and not affect the file in any other way.
 An example of a plugin that would use the FRMT identifier would be a word wrapping plugin.

 Other plugins which don't relate to loading files...

-This plugin will create its own page on the preference window of EvenMore.
+PREF: This plugin will create its own page on the preference window of EvenMore.
 This can be used to store user settings for created plugins.
-The preference plugin will have its own seperate configuration file, which will be loaded or saved whenever the EvenMore configuration file is loaded or saved.
+The preference plugin will have its own separate configuration file, which will be loaded or saved whenever the main EvenMore configuration file is loaded or saved.

 For examples of these plugins, please refer to the EvenMore website where their source code can be freely downloaded.